concord-consortium/biologica.js/readme.md

 This will place both biologica.js and biologica.min.js in the dist folder.

-You can also use 'cake compile-without-species' or 'cake build-without-species' to create a version of thje library that does not contain any species files.
+You can also use 'cake compile-without-species' or 'cake build-without-species' to create a version of the library that does not contain any species files.

 ## License